If You Communicate In These 3 Harmful Ways, Expect Divorce

-Unresolved conflict in relationships can create negative patterns of communication which become a loop or a "dance".
+Unresolved conflict in relationships can create negative patterns of communication, which become a loop or a dance.
 Once in the dance, couples find it difficult to extricate themselves from these patterns.

-1. You demand/protest and your partner withdraws.
+1. You demand/protest and your partner withdraws

-The Protest Polka is all about trying to get a response, a response that will connect and reassures.
+The Protest Polka is all about trying to get a response, a response that will connect and reassure.
 One partner reaches out, though in a negative way, and the other steps back.
 This pattern repeats.

 The Protest Polka has also been described as the distancer/pursuer interaction.
 One partner pursues, while the other distances.
 The more one pursues to lessen the distance and the disconnect, the more the other partner distances in the relationship.

+It becomes a vicious cycle.
+However, the more they retreat, the more the person demands.
+The pursuer may become more critical and the other person withdraws even more.
 Unfortunately, many couples who fall into this pattern early in marriage, do not make it to their fifth anniversary while others are mired in it indefinitely, according to research by John Gottman.

 Solution: Recognize how the dance between you and your partner started and what it says about your relationship.
 Start to recognize patterns.
 Look at the process of communication within the relationship, not the content or the topic.